Giacometti 1947-53

 Pierre Matisse appreciates that Alberto has become one of the most important artists of his time.
 With the financial participation of Matisse, Giacometti can commission bronzes of his new works to the best foundry in Paris, the Alexis Rudier workshop.

 The serial number 1 of the first edition cast by Rudier in 1947 was part of the seminal exhibition of the new art of Giacometti opened by Matisse in New York on January 19, 1948.
-This bronze with brown patina 57 x 72 x 3.5 cm passed at Christie's on June 24, 2014, from a lower estimate of £ 10M.
+This bronze with brown patina 57 x 72 x 3.5 cm passed at Christie's on June 24, 2014.

-Other figures will soon be created as well as groups and busts.
-The attitude of the frail and stoic woman will remain unchanged throughout Alberto's career as if this perfectionist artist had at first found how to express the timeless woman.
+The attitude of the frail and stoic femme debout will remain unchanged throughout Alberto's career as if this perfectionist artist had at first found how to express the timeless woman.
 With her strictly joined legs she is inspired from the Egyptian anthropomorphic coffins.
-Gilt or perched on a chariot to be worshiped, she is the mother goddess of Alberto's surrealist pantheon.
+Gilt or perched on a chariot to be worshiped, she is the mother goddess of Alberto's existentialist pantheon.

-On June 21 in London, Sotheby's sells Grande Figure, a bronze 1.30m high in a patina of dark gold color.
+On June 21, 2017, Sotheby's sold for £ 18M Grande Figure, a bronze 1.30 m high in a patina of dark gold color, lot 57.
 Cast as a unique copy by the Alexis Rudier company in Paris in 1948 from a plaster dated 1947, it is one of the earliest large size examples of Alberto's standing woman.
-It is estimated £ 15M, lot 57.

-On June 21 in London, Sotheby's sells Grande Figure, a bronze 1.30m high in a patina of dark gold color.
+On June 21, 2017, Sotheby's sold for £ 18M Grande Figure, a bronze 1.30 m high in a patina of dark gold color, lot 57.
 Cast as a unique copy by the Alexis Rudier company in Paris in 1948 from a plaster dated 1947, it is one of the earliest large size examples of Alberto's standing woman.
-It is estimated £ 15M, lot 57.

 L'Homme qui chavire